 A word on terminology here.
 The term kwisatz haderach was likely lifted by Herbert from the Kabbala.
 Its originating term is “K’fitzat ha-Derekh” which literally translates to “The Leap of the Way,” meaning someone who is capable of traveling a distance instantaneously… thus appearing to be in “two places at once” as the Reverend Mother says.

 The term Bene Gesserit might have more than one meaning.
 Brian Herbert, Frank Herbert’s son, has stated that Gesserit might be a derivative of the word “Jesuit.”
 It is also possible that Bene Gesserit is a play of the Hebrew terms “B’nei” and “Jesherun,” which would roughly translate to “children of the just.”
 Then there’s the possibility that it could be a Latin-based name, which would roughly translate to “[he/she/it] shall have born it well/behaved well.”
 It’s possible that Herbert intended the name to be difficult to peg in translation.

 But perhaps the most important aspect of this opening chapter is that it teases the long arc of the series.
 Paul might be billed as the hero in this book, but that was never the endgame that Herbert intended.
 Following his encounter with the test, these are the thoughts running through our young hero’s head:

 Paul felt that he had been infected with terrible purpose.
 He did not know yet what the terrible purpose was.

 Paul Atreides knows he is destined for something awful.
 Only time stands in the way now.

-Emily Asher-Perrin originally typed the title of this reread as “the Sleepy has Awaken,” so make of that what you will.
+Emmet Asher-Perrin originally typed the title of this reread as “the Sleepy has Awaken,” so make of that what you will.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.